Marco-Masera/comp_int_2022/final_p_exploration/README.md

 * *     One feature regarding the current assigned pawn.
 * *     Two features regarding the remaining pawns, one if *at least 1* pawns respect the previous statement, the other if *at least 2* do.

+The idea was having a set of features specific enough to be able to extract useful informations from it and to compute the extimated reward only as a linear combination of them (in the first try it was quadratic).

+This showed better results than the first try.

+The third and final version used 15 different vectors of weights, to be used depending on the number of pawns on the chessboard: as the algorithm proved to work best when the dataset had all states with the same number of pawns in it, it made sense to make it learn separately on each number of possible pawns present.

-The algorithm used to learn the weights is a simple **hill climbing**.
-The first idea was to use hill climbing only as an explorative tool, to check if was feasible to
+The final algorithm used to learn the weights is a simple **hill climbing**.
+The first idea was to use hill climbing just as an explorative tool for me to check if the set of features was good enough for an algorithm to learn from, and then switch to GA for the real training.
+But at the end I chosed to keep it, as:
-The main reasons not to try to use GA here are:
 * The main problem with **hill climbing** is that it can get stuck in local minima.
 But here our main goal is not to improve the results on the training dataset as much as we can, but to avoid over-fitting the model and thus reducing generalizability.
 GA might help getting a lower square error on the training dataset but does not guarantee in any way to provide a more generalizable result - on the contrary, a square error too low might indicate over-fitting.
 * The learning process with GA might be too slow to be doable with my machine.